Initializing... drag & drop files here

 The source was probably already at or below the target bitrate.
 Re-encoding can't make a low-bitrate file smaller without losing visible quality — the encoder needs the bitrate budget to reach your quality target.
 If the source is already a 1,200 kbps Xvid AVI and you set Quality Preset to Very High, the output may be 1,500-2,000 kbps.
 Either drop to a lower quality preset, set a Specific file size target, or simply keep the original.

 There's no hard file count limit and no watermark.
-Practical limits come from your browser's memory — most desktop browsers handle single video files up to 4-8 GB without trouble.
-For very large source files, the conversion runs longer (CPU-bound) but completes.
-Files process in your browser session; nothing uploads to a server.
+Files are uploaded over an encrypted connection and processed on our servers; the practical limit is upload size and connection speed.
+For very large source files, the conversion runs longer but completes.
 For other AVI conversions, see AVI to MKV or compress AVI.